New Karuma Bridge: History

 The current Karuma Bridge (the old bridge) was constructed in 1963, one year after Uganda attained independence from Britain.
-The old bridge is a narrow, one carriageway (one lane in each direction), without pedestrian or bicycle lanes and no monitoring equipment.
+The old bridge is a narrow, one carriageway (one lane in each direction) bridge, without pedestrian or bicycle lanes and no monitoring equipment.
 The bridge has been the site of several major accidents.

 The proposed new bridge would be modeled after the New Jinja Bridge in the Eastern Region of Uganda.
 A suspended cable bridge, with bicycle/motorcycle lanes is being considered.
 The feasibility studies and technical designs for the new bridge have been concluded.
 The Japan International Cooperation Agency (JICA) has indicated interest in the project, although it has not confirmed willingness to fund it.

 Construction

 Construction commencement is contingent on securing a government down-payment and development partner counter-funding.
 As of October 2020, according to the New Vision newspaper, the government of Japan, through JICA, was evaluating the possibility of funding the construction of the New Karuma Bridge.
+That evaluation process was still ongoing as of April 2024.